2008 Serbian local elections: Zlatibor District

 Elections were held in the one city (Užice) and all nine municipalities of the Zlatibor District.

 Coalitions including the Democratic Party (DS) came to power in Užice, Arilje, Bajina Bašta (where a member of the Socialist Party of Serbia became mayor), and Nova Varoš.
-The Serbian Radical Party initially formed government in Požega, but a new administration led by the DS came to power in 2009.
+The Serbian Radical Party initially formed government in Požega, but a new administration led by the DS assumed power in 2009.

 Incumbent mayor Milan Stamatović led the Democratic Party of Serbia (DSS) to a majority victory in Čajetina.
 A coalition led by the DSS also came to power in Kosjerić, though it proved unstable; a new election was held in the municipality in 2009, and a coalition around the DS came to power there as well.

 The Radical Party formed government in Priboj.
 After a party split later in the year, the local Radical Party leadership, including the mayor, joined the breakaway Serbian Progressive Party.

 Prijepolje did not constitute a government within the required time, and a new election was held in December 2008.
 A coalition of the Sandžak Democratic Party, the Serbian Progressive Party, and the DS and its allies came to power; a member of the Progressives was chosen as mayor.

 The Party of Democratic Action of Sandžak initially formed government in the predominantly Bosniak community of Sjenica.
 Later in the year, a new coalition led by the Sandžak Democratic Party came to power.